thegymnasium/seemingly-seamless/graveyard.md

 ---

-### can't plan for everything <!-- .element: class="hide" -->
+### can’t plan for everything<!-- .element: class="hide" -->

-you can anticipate and plan for all sort of outcomes, but the one you don't account for is…
+you can anticipate and plan for all sort of outcomes, but the one you don’t account for is…

 Notes: